commercetools/ui-kit/packages/components/icons/README.md

 ## Adding New Icons to UI-Kit

 1. Add the icon's SVG to `packages/components/icons/src/raw-components` directory.
 Please follow the style conventions of existing icon files.
-File names are the icon's name and are kebab-case.
+File names should be the icon's name in kebab-case (e.g., view-grid-plus.js).
-2. Utilize the component in the `packages/components/icons/src/components` directory.
-Please follow existing style and naming conventions of existing icons.
+2. Utilize the component in a new file in the `packages/components/icons/src/components` directory.
+Please follow style and naming conventions of existing icons.
 3. Add the raw SVG to `packages/components/icons/src/svg`.
 4. Add the icon name, in PascalCase, to `transforms/v10/icons/icon-names.js`.
 Icon names are listed in alphabetical order.
 5. Run `yarn generate-icons` to have the icon added to `packages/components/icons/src/index.js`.
 This file should never be edited manually.